patrickhulce/third-party-web/lib/template.md

 ### Updating this README

-This README is auto-generated from the template `lib/template.md` and the computed data.
+This README is auto-generated from the templates `lib/` and the computed data.
 In order to update the charts, you'll need to make sure you have `cairo` installed locally in addition to `yarn install`.

 ```bash
 # Install `cairo` and dependencies for node-canvas